 "Oh, Kimmie," Bonnie purred as she turned to the redhead with a sexy smile on her face.
 "I do believe you said something about taking me out of this dress."

 Kim grinned and turned away from her pajama drawer.
 "How could I forget?
 Let me get that for you."
 She rushed over to Bonnie.
 Instead of making a fuss, Shego decided to just watch the two for a while; she would get in on the action later.

 "I'm so excited about this!"
-Yori declared while bouncing on her heels.
-She was standing with Ron, Kim, Shego, and Bonnie in the empty hall that would soon be filled with their students and other people interested in the tournament.
+Yori declared, bouncing on her heels.
+She stood with Ron, Kim, Shego, and Bonnie in the empty hall that would fill with their students and other people interested in the tournament.
 They were in the foyer, looking to greet their guests and students as they came in.